mzahiruliman/EliteGhost-CTF-2023/README.md

 # __EliteGhost-CTF-2023__
 ---------------------------------------------------------------------------

 EGCTF2023 is a puzzle-based, three-days Capture The Flag (CTF) challenge consists of 50 questions from multiple categories, organized by a community called Elite Ghost.
-This repository is about providing writeups on challenges that have been done by me (@BiskutIkatTepi)
+This repository is about providing writeups on challenges that have been done by me.

 In this event, I managed to get 4th place.
 I have learned a lot during this event and would like to join other CTF challenges in the future.